Meeting recording · macOS

 Stop → transcript

-Stop, and the recording is transcribed on-device and saved to your history — with the audio you can replay and a transcript you can copy.
+Stop, and the recording is transcribed with your chosen model — on-device by default, long calls in segments — and saved to your history with the audio you can replay and a transcript you can copy.

 What you get